runyanjake/olomana/README.md

 5. (Additional) Configure the admin console and generate passwords for the admin user.

+**Note that often I had to restart traefik after bringing up other services.**

 ### Docker Admin Console (Portainer)

 1. Start portainer using the docker-compose file: `docker-compose up -d`.